MolSSI-Education/molssi-education.github.io/README.md

 For each event, be sure have `title`, `location`, `expires` (YYYY-MM-DD), `event_date` (format doesn't matter, this part is read as text), and boolean value `repeated`.
 Don't forget to update the events map data too.

 ## Events Map Update
 Events map is currently running on static data stores in `assets/events.csv`.
 Everytime when a new event is added, the frequency of events in certain city needs to be manually updated to add 1 onto it.
+Longitude and latitude for a city can be found [here](https://www.latlong.net/category/cities-236-15.html).
+Online event is defaulted to Blacksburg, VA.